 Melatonin is the key sleep hormone.
 Sunset triggers heightened melatonin secretion from the pineal gland.
 As reported in the journal Sleep Medicine, melatonin supplements may be of use for certain insomniacs, and to regulate circadian rhythm sleep disorders.
 Research has shown melatonin supplements taken at the same time each night improve the ability to fall asleep.

-- Eat light meals more often through the day.
+- Eat light meals more often throughout the day.
 Do not eat within two or three hours of going to bed.

 - Avoid stimulating activities like intense conversation or watching an exciting movie after 10 PM, or you may find sleep eludes you or you wake feeling depleted.